 - Must have your own transportation, lap top computer and a reliable cell phone.

 - We prefer for full time students to be enrolled in an academic program for midwifery academics but we will consider students enrolled in the NARM PEP process under some circumstances.

-- Must be available to keep up with a busy midwife’s schedule and be on call 24/7 while with us.
+- Must be available to keep up with a busy midwife’s schedule and be on call 5 days of each week (24 hours a day) while with us.

 - Apprentices must be a good “fit” for our practice.
-We are picky because it is important that we can work well together for long periods of time.
+It is important that we can work well together for long periods of time.

-- Cannot have any responsibilities which would interfere with being on call or difficult hours.
+- Cannot have any responsibilities which would interfere with being on call or work difficult hours.